MEET THE TEAM

 Lead Qualitative Analyst

-David serves as Research Assistant on the RESPOND Toolkit project.
+David served as Qualitative Analyst on the RESPOND Toolkit project.
 He is a qualitative research assistant in the Department of Family Medicine at Oregon Health & Science University.
 David has a degree in anthropology and specializes in ethnographic methods.
 His research focuses on primary care, behavioral health, substance abuse, and health information technology.

 Sarah Haverly, MS, ABD

-Sarah served as a research assistant on the RESPOND Toolkit project.
+Sarah served as a research assistant during the earlier phases of the RESPOND Toolkit project.
 She is a doctoral student of Applied Psychology at Portland State University.
 Her research interests include psychological, environmental, and occupational factors relating to health and wellbeing, including substance use.